-Louisburg College is committed to equal opportunity for education and employment and does not discriminate against students, employees, or applicants based on race, color, sex, sexual orientation or sexual preference, national origin, age, or disability.
+Louisburg College is committed to equal opportunity for education and employment.
+It does not discriminate against students, employees, or applicants based on race, color, sex, sexual orientation or sexual preference, national origin, age, or disability.
 Moreover, the College does not discriminate in the recruitment and admission of students, the recruitment and employment of faculty and staff, and the operation of any of its programs and activities, as specified by applicable Federal laws and regulations.

 Louisburg College supports the protection available to members of its community under all applicable Federal laws, including Section 504 of the Rehabilitation Act of 1973, the Americans with Disability Act of 1990, Title IX of the Educational Amendments of 1972, and Title VI and Title VII of the Civil Rights Act of 1964.
 Individuals needing assistance may contact the Disability Services Officer at (919) 497-3302.